Inti Eco Lodge will be an alternative to conventional tourism, as we invite people to come and spend their stay in a unique and authentic place.

 Iquitos is one the most famous places where you can find and make use of the shamanic plants with practitioners, shamans or curanderos.
 The reasons vary but there are some common themes.
 One is the need to reconnect with the past, a desire for continuity with the consciousness of ancient times.
 There is also a desire to be more connected with nature, not to be destructive to the planet and reintroduce the sacred in their lives.

-For people interested in ancestral use of traditional rituals, and guaranteeing cultural continuity and its therapeutic virtues, Inti Eco Lodge will offer ceremonies and diets with our shamans/curanderos.
+For people interested in ancestral use of traditional rituals, and guaranteeing cultural continuity and its therapeutic virtues, Inti Eco Lodge will have a medicinal plants garden and will propose a little tour (when we will open to public) about it.

 Volunteering and tourism